henrik42/solo/README.md

     solo-project$ curl http://localhost:3000
     <h1>Hello World</h1>

-To make life a little easier we use the `lein-ring` plugin, which can start a jetty server for us and hook our _top-level_ Ring handler in.
+To make life a little easier we use the `lein-ring` plugin for development, which can start a jetty server for us and hook our _top-level_ Ring handler `solo.web/app` in.

 Put this into `project.clj`: